Hearthstone Battlegrounds Strategy Guide [Season 9]

 Concept: Things have changed a lot when it comes to Quillboar meta builds in Season 9 of Hearthstone Battlegrounds.
 The basic premise remains the same – you are too buff up your Blood Gems so that you can buff your board with them.
 However, you will see that in this comp you do that kind of simultaneously with the new meta that revolves around Choose one game mechanic.
 However, in order for this to work, you will need a set of several specific minions and most importantly, you will need to get the new Tier 6 Turbo Hogrider.
 Previous Quilboar is still viable, it’s just much weaker with the changes on how buffing the gems work.
 The new one works pretty simple – you buff the Blood Gems through choose-one minions and later you do the same but Turbo Hogrider also casts Blood Gems everytime you use the choose-one card.
 Let’s see how these new Quills work in Season 9 of Hearthstone Battlegrounds.

 Mid game: When you level up to tier 4, you can start combining your minions to synergize them in the most efficient way.
-Boar Gamer is a great unit to take in early mid-game but keep in mind that his effect doesn’t only give you Quilboars so you might end up with getting random choose one Pirates or Murlocs.
+As we said, Boar Gamer is a great unit to take in early mid-game but keep in mind that his effect doesn’t only give you Quilboars so you might end up with getting random choose one Pirates or Murlocs.
 Thorned Trailblazer is your main thing to look for at this point since you really want him on the board to take both choose one effects.
 There is a secret synergy here that you can use: playing Grace Faresail with Trailblazer on the field will grant you 6 gold as you will get both of his effects.
 Also, keep in mind that you might see the Blood Gem transfer spell in the tavern at this point and you should take it because you will need it for sure later.

 Quilboar choose build shown in Season 8 of Hearthstone Battlegrounds